The InLinks Topic Planner

 Click on the ‘associate’ button next to the top page section (highlighted).
 You will see this page:

-If this page already exists, then copy and paste the URL.
-If it does not exist, create a brief and InLinks will tell you how to write it, or even write it for you with our outstanding AI.
+If this page already exists, copy and paste the URL.
+If it does not exist, create a brief, and InLinks will tell you how to write it or even write it for you with our innovative entity-aware AI writing tool.

 Once that is done, this cluster will become part of the second category…